unreMarkableLabs/reLuminate/README.md

 - ✅ All software versions

 ## Installation
-To start, enable [developer mode](https://developer.remarkable.com/documentation/developer-mode) and gain `ssh` access to your tablet.
+To start, enable <a href="https://developer.remarkable.com/documentation/developer-mode" target="_blank">developer mode</a> and gain `ssh` access to your tablet.
 The install instructions assume you are sshing over USB where the tablet will show up at `10.11.99.1`.
 If you are sshing wirelessly, substitute the correct IP address.
 > [!WARNING]
 > Enabling developer mode will wipe your tablet.

 ### Install
-1. Download <a href="https://github.com/stephenpapierski/reLuminate/releases/latest/download/install-reLuminate.sh" target="_blank">`install-reLuminate.sh`</a>
+1. Download <a href="https://github.com/unreMarkableLabs/reLuminate/releases/latest/download/install-reLuminate.sh" target="_blank">`install-reLuminate.sh`</a>
 1. Copy `install-reLuminate.sh` to reMarkable tablet

    `scp install-reLuminate.sh root@10.11.99.1:~`